-You take the time to pick the right beans and research the process, so you need to take the time to choose the right kind of grinder too.
+You take the time to pick the right beans for pour over coffee and research the process, so you need to take the time to choose the right kind of grinder too.

 As with ALL types of coffee brewing, your grind is going to be very important because it impacts the timing.
 Remember, this is a process and any part of with a hiccup will impact the end product.
 You have to be able to control the grind in order to control the timing.
 The grind size is a crucial factor in manually brewing filter coffee.

 The folks at Kicking Horse Coffee agree (1).

 Grinding exposes all volatile flavours and aromatics locked in the coffee bean.
 Grind size will greatly affect the coffee you brew.

 A coarse grind will produce larger coffee granules, and that causes the water to percolate through the granules at a faster rate.
 The opposite is true of a finer grind since the granules are much smaller.
 They will stop the water from easily percolating through them and extracting the flavor.